tmcgilchrist/ghuntley/content/contact.md

 {{< tweet 1019917006479372290 >}}

+The stream schedule is maintained in [an online calendar you can subscribe to](https://calendar.google.com/calendar?cid=Z2h1bnRsZXkuY29tX3BjNWo0MjdjZG1sNW81MmVqczE2aG91YmMwQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20).
+Past stream recordings are on [my YouTube channel](https://youtube.com/c/geoffreyhuntley).
+Please follow me and tell your friends as you'll help with validating that there is demand for live coding on twitch and it's worth doing.

 # twitter

 This is my primary means of broadcasting things to the world so please follow me there.
 I do read my DMs and allow them from people I don't follow.
 Follow <a href="http://twitter.com/geoffreyhuntley">@geoffreyhuntley</a> on Twitter.